Tax Problems Don’t Solve Themselves.

 If you’ve been audited by the IRS and wish to contest the outcome of the audit, an Audit Reconsideration may be an option for you.
 Audit Reconsiderations are generally available if any of the following criteria apply to you:

-If your assets or income rule out one of the more aggressive tax relief programs, an Installment Agreement can stop collection actions and eliminate your tax debt.
+If your financial situation rules out one of the more aggressive IRS tax relief programs, an Installment Agreement can be a beneficial option.

-If you qualify for Currently Not Collectible status, the IRS will stop all collection actions against you, but interest will continue to accrue on the debt.
+If you qualify for Currently Not Collectible status, the IRS will stop all collection actions against you, but interest will continue to accrue on the unpaid balance.
 This is an alternative for clients that don’t qualify for an Offer in Compromise and can’t afford an Installment Agreement.

 Your TTI Case Manager will use your financial information to demonstrate that you are unable to make any kind of payment to the IRS.
 The IRS may review your financial situation annually to determine if you still qualify.